Marie Gottschalk: Career

 In the 1980s she spent two years in China as a university lecturer and published on international relationships between China and the United States under the Bush administration.
 By 1992, after having worked as a journalist, she was associate editor of World Policy Journal (WPJ).
 In a 1992 WPJ article she echoed concerns expressed by Washington Post journalist, Colman McCarthy that the American media, which were under "unprecedented restrictions" during the Gulf War, was—like the "American consumer, corporation and Congress"—being profoundly re-shaped by the Bush administration.
 Before joining the University of Pennsylvania, she also worked as a visiting scholar at the Russell Sage Foundation and as a Fulbright Program Distinguished Lecturer in Japan.
 She served on the American Academy of Arts and Sciences' National Task Force on Mass Incarceration and the National Academy of Sciences' Committee on the Causes and Consequences of High Rates of Incarceration.
-She was featured in the Academy Award-nominated 2016 documentary 13th.
+She was featured among the experts interviewed in the Academy Award-nominated 2016 documentary 13th.